An Introduction to Common Assessments by Wayground

 This article provides an overview of the Common Assessments feature, its benefits, and how it works.

-• Focus on student achievement: Access data that shows standards proficiency and highlights groups or individuals who need support
+1. Focus on student achievement: Access data that shows standards proficiency and highlights groups or individuals who need support.

-• Diagnose systemic learning gaps: Accurately diagnose systemic learning gaps across all grade levels and content areas
+4. Diagnose systemic learning gaps: Accurately diagnose systemic learning gaps across all grade levels and content areas.

-• Evidence return on investment: Move beyond 'hopeful' initiatives and see the true impact of the school district’s investments.
+5. Evidence return on investment: Move beyond “hopeful” initiatives and see the true impact of the school district’s investments.

 The process for using Common Assessments follows a clear, four-step lifecycle, from creation to analysis.
 This workflow provides a structured approach to measuring student progress effectively.

-1. Author: First, a Common Assessment is created or selected.
+Author: First, a Common Assessment is created or selected.
 You can author a standards-aligned assessment in minutes with all the item types needed for your state tests, or bring your own content to Wayground using Wayground AI.
+The full-page creation experience lets you configure assessment settings, universal support tools, performance bands, accountability goals, and sharing — all in one streamlined flow.

-3. Administer: A teacher then administers the Common Assessment to their class during the scheduled window.
-Students log in to a secure testing environment with individualized Accommodations that support every learner.
+Administer: A teacher then administers the Common Assessment to their class during the scheduled window.
+Students log in to a secure testing environment with individualized Accommodations and universal support tools (such as calculators and read-aloud) that support every learner equitably.
+Teachers can also record responses on behalf of students who require scribes or took the assessment offline.

 Was this article helpful?